 People of all ages and backgrounds are vegetarians.
-People who follow a vegetarian diet never, or rarely, eat meat, fish or poultry.
+People who follow a vegetarian diet never eat meat, fish or poultry.
 Instead, they rely on a variety of plant-based foods for good health and eating enjoyment.

 Types of Vegetarians

 There are many types of vegetarians.
-Some eat fish.
-Some eat dairy foods, such as cheese and/or eggs.
-Others abstain entirely from any food product that comes from an animal.
+Some eat dairy foods, such as cheese or eggs, while others abstain entirely from any food product that comes from an animal.

 A lacto-ovo vegetarian, for example, consumes milk and dairy foods, eggs, grains, fruits, vegetables, beans, nuts and seeds, but abstains from meat, fish and poultry.
 A lacto-vegetarian follows a similar diet, but does not eat eggs.
 Meanwhile, a vegan stays away from animal-based products entirely, which, in addition to meat, also includes milk and dairy products, lard, gelatin and foods with ingredients from animal sources.
 Some vegans also do not eat honey.